Istanbul E-pass includes Blue Mosque Tour with English speaking Professional Guide. For details, please check "Hours & Meeting."

 Blue Mosque Istanbul

 Located in the old city's heart, it is the most famous mosque in Istanbul and Turkey.
-Known with the name Blue Mosque, the original name of the Mosque is Sultanahmet Mosque.
-The tiles design the Blue Mosque interior due to which is named a Blue Mosque.
-These tiles come from the most famous tile-producing city of Turkey, Iznik.
+Known by the name Blue Mosque, the original name of the Mosque is Sultanahmet Mosque.
+The tiles design the Blue Mosque interior which is named a Blue Mosque.
+These tiles come from the most famous tile-producing city in Turkey, Iznik.

 What are the opening times of the Blue Mosque?

 As the Blue Mosque is a functioning mosque, it is open from the morning prayer till the night prayer.
 Prayer times depend on the position of the sun.
 For that reason, opening times for prayers are changing throughout the year.

 Visiting time of the mosque for visitors starts at 08:30 and opens until 16:30.
 Visitors can only see inside between the prayers.
 The visitors are asked to wear proper outfits and remove their shoes while going in.
 The mosque provides scarves and skirts for the ladies and plastic bags for the shoes.

 There is no entrance fee or reservation for the mosque.
 If you are in the vicinity and there is no prayer in the mosque, you can go in and see the mosque.
 Guided tour of Blue Mosque is free with Istanbul E-pass.